-- To monitor curriculum developments in their subject area and implement these in discussion with SLT line managers. - To design and implement a curriculum that ensures pupils' progression within the subject and meets the aims set out in this policy. - To monitor the impact of the curriculum on standards of pupil learning and progress. - To keep abreast of changes which impact on the curriculum at a local and national level. - To support the devising of the timetable within their subject. - To ensure that the Departmental Handbook and the Teaching and Learning policy is adhered to in lessons.
+- To monitor curriculum developments in their subject area and implement these in discussion with SLT line managers. - To design and implement a curriculum that ensures pupils' progression within the subject and meets the aims set out in this policy. - To monitor the impact of the curriculum on standards of pupil learning and progress. - To keep abreast of changes which impact on the curriculum at a local and national level. - To support the devising of the timetable within their subject. - To ensure that the Departments are engaging and using the WalkThrus strategies and the Teaching and Learning policy is adhered to in lessons.